lessy-community/lessy/docs/api/authorizations.md

 The returned token must be saved and is valid for the next month only.
 Then it will be invalidated.

+You can also ask for a "sudo" token which has greater permissions but is valid for only 15 minutes.
+Endpoints requiring a sudo token are clearly identified in the documentation.

 You can learn more about `users` API in [the dedicated section](users.md).